Ukraine ends Russian gas pipeline to Europe – but how much will it cost Moscow?

 By the end of 2024, Russian gas exported to Europe via the Ukraine pipelines alone has already dropped by 78 per cent since the contract started in 2020.

-Up to this point, the gas giant consistently raked in billions each year; including even £14 billion (1.9 trillion roubles) in 2022,during the first year of the war.
+Up to this point, the gas giant consistently raked in billions each year; including even £14bn (1.9 trillion roubles) in 2022, during the first year of the war.

-Revenue decreased by around 27 per cent in 2023, to £61 billion, while revenue from gas sales in particular fell by 40 per cent.
+Revenue decreased by around 27 per cent in 2023, to £61bn, while revenue from gas sales in particular fell by 40 per cent.

-In this context, a loss of £4.14 billion in gas sales without the Ukraine transit deal could trigger a further 6.7 per cent decrease in revenues for Gazprom and Russia.
+In this context, a loss of £4.14bn in gas sales without the Ukraine transit deal could trigger a further 6.7 per cent decrease in revenues for Gazprom and Russia.

 Gazprom is majority state-owned, which means that the Russian state receives a sizeable sum of its profits.